x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ### 3. Change your MX record to redirect your mail flow from the Internet to Microsoft 365 or Office 365

 To redirect email flow to Microsoft 365 or Office 365, change the MX (mail exchange) record for your domain.
-For instructions on how to do this, see [Add MX record to route email](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider#add-mx-record-to-route-email).
+For instructions on how to do this task, see [Add MX record to route email](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider#add-mx-record-to-route-email).

 ## Part 2: Configure mail to flow from your email server to Microsoft 365 or Office 365

-There are two steps for this:
+There are two steps for this configuration:

 1. Set up a connector from your email server to Microsoft 365 or Office 365.